Layers, pipes and patterns: detailing the concept of data stations as a foundational building block for federated data systems in healthcare

 Centralized vs decentralized processing

-A second design question pertains to the choice of single-node (centralized) or distributed (decentralized) platforms, which are not only be driven by technical considerations (scalability, elasticity, fault tolerance, latency) but are also strongly dependent on organizational, legal or regulatory requirements such as data residency.
+A second design question pertains to the choice between centralized or distributed c.q. decentralized platforms, which are not only be driven by technical considerations (scalability, elasticity, fault tolerance, latency) but are also strongly dependent on organizational, legal or regulatory requirements such as data residency.
 The general approach of EHDS and other data spaces is federative by nature, that is, decentralized.
 For example, DSB2 stresses the need for interoperability and federative protocols within and across data spaces.

 Upon closer inspection, however, specific functional components that are foreseen within the EHDS are best characterized as centralized (sub-)systems.
 As an example, consider the secure processing environments (SPE) as defined in article 73 of the EHDS.
 Known examples of such SPEs include data platforms provided by national statistics offices (CBS Microdata environment), healthcare-specific national platforms (Finland’s Kapseli platform) and Trusted Research Environments (TREs) within the domain of research (see EOSC-ENTRUST for examples across Europe).
 Given that healthcare data is often vertically partitioned (data elements of the same subject are scattered across various data holders), SPEs provide the most effective means to (temporarily) share, integrate and analyse such data.
 Hence many SPEs are best described as centralized systems, and thus we need to take into account that data spaces constitute a hybrid architecture that includes both centralized and decentralized components.
 Thus a more detailed analysis is required to arrive at scalable solution patterns that combine centralized vs. decentralized processing in a larger federated health data system.